operator-framework/operator-sdk/doc/helm/user-guide.md

 Sometimes it is useful to pass down environment variables from the Operators `Deployment` all the way to the helm charts templates.
 This allows the Operator to be configured at a global level at runtime.
-This is new compared to dealing with helm charts manually as they usually don't have access to any environment variables in the context of Tiller for security reasons.
+This is new compared to dealing with the helm CLI as they usually don't have access to any environment variables in the context of Tiller for security reasons.